camharris/robo_tinder/README.md

   1. Have at least 3 photos (in order to avoid bots)
   2. Are within 12 miles of your last reported location
   3. Are the desired sex (female in my case)

 The values can easily be changed by editing the script.
 After proccesing 10 profiles the script sleeps for 15 seconds to prevent overloading Tinder's servers
+In order to run the script simply install the needed gem's with bundle:

+~ $ cd robo_tinder
+~/robo_tinder $ bundle install
+~/robo_tinder $ ./robo_tinder.rb